BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Pick Size

+Defines the number range and the pick size for each game.
+For example a 5/20 Game is defined as Pick 5 numbers between 1 and 20.
+You can have up to 6 primary numbers, between 1 and 60.

 ![Pick Size](/uploads/pick-size.png "Pick Size")

 ### Bonus Pick

 ### Min/Max Entries Per Game
 ### Min/Max Entries Per Player
 ### Allow Subscriptions